erikpukinskis/onnemi-4211/README.md

     One Language
     No Config
     No Build
-    Everything Is Module
+    Everything Is A Module
     Modules Are 150 Lines
     Imperative Is Best

 And...

-    42 character width
+    Set wrap at 42 character width
     1:1 expressions and lines

 That's **ONNEMI-4811**.